 - A New series of coins of One Rupee, Two Rupees, Five Rupees, Ten Rupees and Twenty Rupees, easily identifiable to the visually impaired persons to be made available for public use shortly.

 19. Digital Payments

-- Business establishments with annual turnover more than Rs.
-50 crores shall offer low cost digital modes of payment to their customers and no charges or Merchant Discount Rate shall be imposed on customers as well as merchants.
+- Business establishments with annual turnover of more than Rs.
+50 crores shall offer low-cost digital modes of payment to their customers and no charges or Merchant Discount Rate shall be imposed on customers as well as merchants.

 20. Mega Investment in Sunrise and Advanced Technology Areas